JakubZaw/Fake-News-Classifier/README.md

 ### Hi there, I'm Jakub Zawadowicz - aka jsz952 👋

 ## I'm a student at University Of Birmingham!
--  I’m currently working on a Fake News Classifier Application!
+-  I’m currently working on a Fake News Classifier Application that uses machine learning for fake news detection!
+	The model that is used inside both .exe and on a server side of Google Extension is taken from user nishitpatel01 and can be found here https://github.com/nishitpatel01/Fake_News_Detection.

 ### Languages and Tools used in this project: